ketanarlulkar/Book_Summaries/An_Introduction_to_Statistical_Learning/An_Introduction_to_Statistical_Learning_7ed.md

 ### Why would we ever choose to use a more restrictive method instead of a very flexible approach?
 * When end goal is inference, the linear model may be a good choice since it will be quite easy to understand the relationship between *Y* and *Xp*.
-* When end goal is prediction, flexible approaches such as the splines or boosting methods may be used for prediction, because interpretability of predictive mdoel is simply not of interest.
+* When end goal is prediction, flexible approaches such as the splines or boosting methods may be used for prediction, because interpretability of predictive model is simply not of interest.

 ## Supervised Versus Unsupervised Learning
   To fit a model that relates the response to the predictors, with the aim of accurately predicting the response for future observations (prediction) or better understanding the relationship between the response and the predictors (inference).

   e.g. linear regression, logistic regression, GAM, bosting.

-  For every observation i we observe a vector of measurements Xi but no associated response Yi.
+  For every observation if we observe a vector of measurements Xi but no associated response Yi.
 We lack a response variable that can supervise our analysis.

   e.g. Clustering